City of Issaquah Shoreline Master Program: locally initiated amendment

 We distributed notice of the state comment period via email to state interested parties on Sept.
 11, 2023, including separate notice and invitation to consult Government-to-Government to the Puyallup Tribe of Indians, Muckleshoot Indian Tribe, Snoqualmie Indian Tribe, Stillaguamish Tribe of Indians, Suquamish Tribe, and Tulalip Tribes.

-The locally initiated amendment will bring the existing SMP into compliance with changes to state law, ensure consistency with the City’s Comprehensive Plan and development regulations, and reflect changes in circumstances, new information, and improved data.
-The required and recommended changes have been sent to the City for their review and response.
-The City may agree to these changes or offer alternative language.
-Final approval will occur when the City and Ecology agree on language that meets state requirements.
+The locally initiated amendment will bring the existing shoreline program into compliance with changes to state law, ensure consistency with the City’s Comprehensive Plan and development regulations, and reflect changes in circumstances, new information, and improved data.
+Required and recommended changes were sent to the City for their review and response.
+The City agreed to accept all required and recommended changes.

 Documents related to approval